eiidoubleyuwes/rusty_shoe/README.md

 The simple project files are in the format : day {x}_{xxxxx}

-The projects are a build up of the project files
+The projects are a build up of the class files